-Press Release (ePRNews.com) - HOUSTON, TEXAS - Oct 13, 2016 - The U.S. Small Business Administration (SBA) Office of Investment and Innovation has announced that Circular Board (www.thecircularboard.com) has been selected as a winner of the third annual Growth Accelerator Fund Competition.
+Press Release (ePRNews.com) - Oct 13, 2016 - The U.S. Small Business Administration (SBA) Office of Investment and Innovation has announced that Circular Board (www.thecircularboard.com) has been selected as a winner of the third annual Growth Accelerator Fund Competition.
 Circular Board is a virtual accelerator supporting women entrepreneurs in thinking bigger and growing their companies to multi-million dollar revenues.

 According to SBA Administrator Maria Contreras-Sweet, “Accelerators serve entrepreneurs in a broad set of industries and sectors – from manufacturing and tech startups, to farming and biotech – with many focused on creating a diverse and inclusive small business community.
 Through this national competition, we are also empowering accelerators which are led by and support women or other underrepresented groups.”